Shreyassm1/UltimateOrganizer/README.md

 ##### Started with the weekly planning feature.

-* Completed adding events to the calendar with end dates, notes, and its GUI.
+- Completed adding events to the calendar with end dates, notes, and its GUI.

 ## Agenda for next update

-* Add delete and edit event functionality.
+- Add edit event functionality - edit notes, end_time.
+- Delete events when the day ends.
-* Improve GUI - labels, grid, favicon, etc.
+- Improve GUI - labels, grid, favicon, etc.